 Here are some streamlining/downsizing issues to consider, together with some practical tips.

 If you’ve always published a big, fat annual report it can be a challenge to get leaders to let go.
 A little ‘show and tell’ can help.

 - Show them lots of other organizations are doing it.
 Collect examples of short, highly visual, donor-centered annual reports wherever you can find them.
 And forward links to online annual reports. [see Girls Who Code; Charity: water, and 350.org]

 Girls Who Code makes this graphic fun, and the impact jumps out!

-Charity: water introduces the report with a compelling photo that needs few words to explain their mission.
+Charity: water’s annual report introduces a compelling photo that needs few words to explain their mission.